c5514/dotfiles/README.md

 - Emacs simple configuration using Org and Elpaca package manager.
 - Installation of Hyprland, without including its configuration using home manager.
 For future updates, this feature will be included as well Aquamarine implementation.
 - Waybar, rofi-wayland, kitty, waypaper, pywal, hyprland, hyprlock, hypridle configurations in .config directory.
+## 25/08/2024
+New changes:
+- New Hyprland animations in hyprland.conf
+- Waybar: App launcher buttom, hyprshader buttom are fixed.
+- New bootloader, systemd boot is replaced by grub bootloader with a custom theme.
+- Using display manager gdm in services.xserver.displayManager.gdm.
+- Added Plymouth with breeze theme.
+- Moved some packages from configuration.nix to home.nix and installed ags for future change of status bar(waybar -> ags).